Skyline de Québec

 Which neighbourhood for going out at night?

-The Grande Allée for terrace-clubs, Saint-Roch for microbreweries and cocktails, rue Saint-Jean for year-round pubs.
-The walled city itself quietens early outside festivals.
+The Grande Allée for terraces and clubs, open until three in the morning.
+Saint-Roch for microbreweries and cocktails, in a more local atmosphere.
+Rue Saint-Jean keeps its pubs going all year.
+The walled city itself goes to bed early outside festivals.

 Do you need a car in Quebec City?